BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 Pick up the hidden *HP Up* here.
 As you might expect, it's time for a larger puzzle involving the Red Crystals that move rock climb spots around.

+!img("vr_ruby.png")

 - Climb to the right and push the boulder left, out of the way.
-Climb back down, activate the crystal, then go right and follow the path.
+Climb back down, activate the first red crystal (1), then go right and follow the path.
-- Activate the crystal on the hill, then go right and activate the next crystal.
-Reset the first one so you can go left up both rocks.
+- Activate the crystal on the hill (2), then go right and activate the next crystal (3).
+Reset the previous one (2) so you can go left up both rocks.
 - Follow this path to the left.
-You'll reach another crystal: activate it.
-To proceed, you'll need to double back around the bottom side of the room.
+You'll reach another crystal (4): activate it.
+To proceed, you'll need to double back around the bottom side of the room (through 1, 2, 3)
-- Activate both crystals you find in the next area.
-Follow the path this creates, then use the left crystal to create a new path to the left.
+- Activate both crystals (5, 6) you find in the next area.
+Follow the path this creates, then use the left crystal again (5) to create a new path to the left.
 Follow it up.
-- Push the boulder out of the way here, then activate the nearby crystal.
-You'll have to go down and make your way back up to the area on the left like we did before.
-Past the boulder, there should be a new path in the top left to follow.
+- Push the boulder down twice to get it out of the way here, then activate the nearby crystal (7).
+You'll have to go down, activate the left crystal (5) again, then and make your way back up.
+Past the boulder, there should be a new path in the top left to follow (7, using the rock climb near 9).
 Down from here is a spirit.

 !battle(["Godot", :SPIRITM, 0], "Burning Field")

 Continuing with the puzzle:

-- Up and left, activate another crystal.
-Once more, we'll have to drop down and make our way back.
+- Up and left, activate another crystal (8).
+Once more, we'll have to drop down and make our way all the way back around the bottom right side of the room (using the climbs 1, 2, 3, 4, 6, 5, 7, 9)...
-- Climb the new set of rocks, but don't go up the one to the left quite yet.
-Follow this path up, then activate the crystal by climbing down.
+- Climb the new set of rocks (8), but don't go up the one to the left quite yet, instead, head up and rock climb towards the center of the room.
+Activate the crystal on the left (9).
-- Back down and left, climb up as high as you can.
-Go down and activate the nearby crystal.
+- Back down and left (towards 8), climb up on the left side, going clockwise around the room.
+Down a rock climb, activate a crystal (10).
-- Make your way back to the left side of the room and go up to get 3 *Glitter Balls*!
+- Make your way back to the left side of the room via going towards the previous climbs (past 9 and 8) and go up to get 3 *Glitter Balls*!
-- Down from here and towards the center, climb down the rocks.
-You should now be on the upper side of a lava pool.
+- Heading back up towards the top of the room (above 8 and below 9), take the rocks generated previously by using the crystal (9) to go down towards the center of the room.
-- Use the two crystals here to navigate around the center of the area, grabbing a hidden *Dragon Gem* in the middle, then go right.
+- Use the two crystals here (11, then 12 twice from two different angles, then 11 again) to navigate around the center of the area, grabbing a hidden *Dragon Gem* in the middle, then go right.
 Grab the hidden *Escape Rope*.
-- Climb down the lower rocks to push the rock onto the pressure pad, then activate the crystal.
+- Climb down the lower rocks (at 13) to push the rock onto the pressure pad, then activate the crystal (13).
 Follow the path to the right side of the area.
-- Again, you'll use two sets of two crystals each to maneuver through this area.
-You'll need to backtrack through the right side of the center for this part.
+- Again, you'll use two sets of two crystals each to maneuver through this area (14, 6, 14 again).
+- Climb up from here.
+You'll need to activate two crystals here (15, 16), then head up and down the ledge.
+Backtrack through the center using the crystal by the pressure plate (13) to return to the bottom right side.
-- Creep along the right side as you go up, and grab a hidden *Purple Shard*.
+- Activate the crystal in the way (15), then follow the path made earlier (16).
+Creep along the right side as you go up, and grab a hidden *Purple Shard*.
 Before entering the cave, follow the path on the right side down to reach another spirit.

 !battle(["Allan", :SPIRITM, 0], "Psychic Terrain")